EliteLoser/misc/notes/Some thoughts about the lean model.md

 "Progress, but do it peacefully, in serenity and in harmony with the surroundings".
 That's from my own brain...
 Quote me freely!
 (Is there a comma error there?
 I'm terrible with the "and" comma rules...
 Feel free to enlighten me, it's been on my mind for a decade or two...).

-So allow a fatter ass on the companies/organizations in order to survive famine better?
+So, allow a fatter ass on the companies/organizations in order to survive famine better?
 Ok...

 Au revoir.
 And be good so you deserve to be well.